-At the Law Office of Kenneth Berger, we put clients first.
+At the Law Office of Kenneth Berger, our South Carolina personal injury lawyer puts clients first.
 Creating a safer South Carolina and achieving fair outcomes for the people we serve are our top priorities.
 We communicate with our clients, listen to their concerns, and enable them to focus on healing.
 If you’ve been injured in a truck accident in Myrtle Beach, contact us today to see how we can help.
 The law gives you the right to hold the trucking company accountable for their dangerous business practices, and we are here to help you achieve justice and peace of mind.

 - 10 Things to Know After a Truck Wreck to Protect Your Rights